Ornithogalum umbellatum: Cultivation

 Ornithogalum umbellatum requires considerable moisture during winter and spring, but can tolerate summer drought.
 It can be grown in a woodland garden as semi-shade is preferable.
 It is hardy to zone 5 UK, 4–9 USDA, and can become invasive.
 It is produced commercially as an ornamental garden plant.
 To control invasive tendencies, it is best to plant in a container or an edged area.
 O. umbellatum may be grown as an indoor plant.

 Toxicity

 The plant, especially the bulb and flowers, contains cardiac glycosides, specifically convallatoxin and convalloside which are toxic to humans and livestock.
 Symptoms of poisoning include nausea, salivation, vomiting, diarrhea, and shortness of breath, as well as pain, burning, and swelling of lips, tongue, and throat.
 Prolonged contact may lead to skin irritation.

 Uses

-Despite the known toxicities, the plant has been described as edible for 2,000 years and incorporated into some traditional regional cuisines (e.g. Turkey) and traditional medicine (e.g. India).
+Despite the known toxicities, the plant has been described as edible for 2,000 years and incorporated into some traditional regional cuisines (e.g., Turkish) and traditional medicine (e.g., Indian).
 In Britain, the plant has long been the subject of herbals for its claimed culinary and medicinal properties.
 This includes drying and grinding the bulbs, or boiling them and baking the flowers into bread.
 Essences are sold as patent remedies and for aromatherapy, such as Bach flower remedies.
 Medical authorities advise against ingesting any part of the plant.